crazychenz/vinnie.work/website/static/misc/android-notes/7-static-apk-analysis.md

 ## Programatically Extracting and Analyzing APKs

 Between apktool and JADX, it may feel like you have complete visibility of everything in the package.
 In fact, there is a level deeper you can decend.
-Androguard is a python package that parses out the entire APK into PYthon data structures.
+Androguard is a python package that parses out the entire APK into Python data structures.
 These data structures can then be programatically iterated over for more automated or granular tasks.

 The original `env.sh` script should have automatically installed Androguard in the python virtual environment.
 If it hasn't, you can install or upgrade the package with `pip install -U androguard`.